Samuel H. Pulliam: Career

 After General Lee's surrender and his own discharge, Pulliam returned to Richmond and considered teaching.
 He used his mathematical abilities and became an agent for the Mutual Assurance Society of Virginia, initially assessing wartime claims in Norfolk and Petersburg.
 He also succeeded his father as Richmond's recorder and became active in the local Democratic Party.
 He was a member of the Democratic City Central Committee and also served four years on Richmond's city council.
 In 1875, Pulliam organized a fire insurance company that operated in Virginia and other states, but when that company closed he became a general insurance agent with an office in Richmond.

 Richmond voters elected Pulliam to the Virginia House of Delegates (a part-time position) in 1877, where he served one term (none of the four men serving with Pulliam were re-elected either).
-He then returned to his real estate and insurance pursuits, and also became active in the Sons of the American Revolution. in 1900 serving as the Vice President of the Virginia chapter.
+He then returned to his real estate and insurance pursuits, and also became active in the Sons of the American Revolution and in 1900 served as the Vice President of the Virginia state society.